Activities for the Inpatient Setting

 After completing this module, staff should be able to:

-• Identify methods to select suitable activities to meaningfully engage a person with dementia while in hospital.
+• Identify methods to select suitable activities to meaningfully engage a person living with dementia while in hospital.

 • Outline how the Need-driven Dementia-compromised Behaviour model (NDB) can be used to derive effective activity prescription.